Address: 03 BP 117 Abidjan 03

-In addition to these activities, OFACI sets up seminars and peace training sessions to create awareness for and reduction in violence against women, civic education and citizenship responsibilities, transparency in justice, human and women’s rights training, capacity building for civil society organisations, promoting a culture of peace, and monitoring and documentation on violations of human rights.
+In addition to these activities, OFACI sets up seminars and peace training sessions to create awareness for the reduction of violence against women, civic education and citizenship responsibilities, transparency in justice, human and women’s rights training, capacity building for civil society organisations, promoting a culture of peace and the monitoring and documenting of human rights violations.

-The women of OFACI launched television and radio programs in coordination with the Ivorian Radio Broadcasting Television station on good citizenship, along with caravans of discussion forums on good citizenship in public places in major cities across the country.
+The women of OFACI launched television and radio programs on good citizenship in coordination with the Ivorian Radio Broadcasting Television station, along with caravans of discussion forums on the same theme in public places in major cities across the country.

-In the future, OFACI intends on advancing their capacity building through education and assistance programs for women and young voters on issues of human and women’s rights; creating a broader structure to monitor and promote human rights and democracy; fighting against Female Genital Mutilation; and opening centres of peace in conflict areas.
+In the future, OFACI intends on advancing their capacity-building through education and assistance programs for women and young voters on issues of human and women’s rights, creating a broader structure to monitor and promote human rights and democracy, fighting against Female Genital Mutilation, and opening centers of peace in conflict areas.